-The EDCs should be more transparent about the short- (5- to 10-year) and long-term (out to 2050) load forecasts in their ESMPs and better leverage the stakeholder community in Massachusetts to develop future forecasts.
-Current forecasts in the ESMPs are difficult to understand and are not always clear in describing underlying assumptions.
+The EDCs should be more transparent about the short-term (5- to 10-year) load forecast and long-term (out to 2050) electric demand assessment in their ESMPs and better leverage the stakeholder community in Massachusetts to develop future forecasts and demand assessments.
+Current forecasts in the ESMPs are not clear in describing underlying assumptions.
 The short-term load forecasts do not include sensitivities or uncertainties.
-The ESMPs do not analyze the impact of the adoption of new building energy codes or the impact of existing building weatherization programs on load nor is there detail on how the forecasts specifically translate to the investments proposed in the ESMP.
-More comprehensive stakeholder engagement in the forecasting process for future ESMPs is necessary across multiple sectors, including the transportation sector, buildings sector, and DER and DG sectors.
+The ESMPs do not analyze the impact of the adoption of new building energy codes.
+The ESMPs lack an explanation of how the forecasts specifically translate to the investments proposed in the ESMP, and therefore how changes in the load forecast may mitigate particular investments.
+More comprehensive stakeholder engagement in the forecasting process for future ESMPs is necessary across multiple sectors, including the transportation sector, buildings sector, and DER sectors.
 Existing working groups across these sectors should be leveraged to provide additional information, diverse perspectives, and support in forecast assumptions, scenarios, and uncertainties.
 Where necessary, new working groups should also be established to support forecast development and understanding in advance of the next ESMP.

 The EDCs should include more discussion of investment alternatives and alternative approaches to financing investments, and clearly communicate these alternatives to stakeholders.
-The Climate Law requires the EDCs to discuss investment alternatives (including ratemaking treatment changes, load management, flexible demand, dispatchable demand response) and alternative approaches to financing investments (including cost allocation between developers and ratepayers, and equitable allocation of costs across other states and populations).
-Given advancing technologies and ratemaking treatment methodologies, as well as challenges in siting and constructing infrastructure, the ESMPs should explore alternatives to traditional utility investment such as non-wires alternatives and load management and ensure that investments minimize or mitigate impacts on ratepayers.
+The Climate Act requires the EDCs to discuss investment alternatives (including changes in rate design, load management, flexible demand, dispatchable demand response) and alternative approaches to financing investments (including cost allocation between developers and ratepayers, and equitable allocation of costs across other states and populations).
+Given advancing technologies and opportunities to use time-varying rates, as well as challenges in siting and constructing infrastructure, the ESMPs should explore and proactively plan for alternatives to traditional utility investment such as incremental DERs and NWAs and ensure that investments minimize or mitigate impacts on ratepayers.
+The EDCs should be able to demonstrate that they have explicitly considered each alternative, its potential to impact otherwise forecasted distribution system need, and that it has leveraged each alternative to the maximum extent feasible before arriving at final investment proposals.

 The discussion of investment alternatives should include which technologies were considered, the assumptions used regarding those technologies, a benefit-cost analysis supporting the evaluation of alternatives considered, and a narrative of why the EDCs chose their preferred solution.
 If an alternative investment was chosen, the EDC’s should provide an explanation of the process and timeline by which that alternative investment will be sought.
 For technologies not considered, the EDCs should explain why those technologies were not considered.

 The EDCs should review and respond to the recommendations included in the Memorandum of the GMAC Equity Working Group.
-The Memorandum of the GMAC Equity Working Group is included as Appendix of this document.
+The Memorandum of the GMAC Equity Working Group is included as Appendix X of this document.

-The ESMPs should include a list of areas where effective state or local policy could help to direct more efficient or cost-effective development of the distribution system.
+The ESMPs should include a list of areas where effective state or local policy could help to direct more efficient or cost-effective development of the distribution system to further the Commonwealth’s clean energy objectives.
 For instance, policies that direct or incentivize the location of or criteria for electrification adoption or DER siting, and in so doing provide more certainty in locations needing significant investment or where alternatives may be particularly effective.
 The EDCs and the GMAC should consider pursuing these areas as the focus of future collaborative policy development before the next 5-year ESMPs.